Hack The Box - Archetype

 After gaining command execution, a reverse shell can be spawned using Netcat so that the target machine initiates a connection back to the attacker machine.

-to the target, the file must be served from the attacker
+To upload nc64.exe to the target, the file must be served from the attacker

 machine via a simple HTTP server.